Code-Institute-Submissions/MS1-infinity-gym/README.md

 After correcting it I ran it through the validator again and it came back without errors.

 #### W3C HTML Validator
-The following pages were passed through the W3C HTML validator:
+The following pages were passed through the W3C HTML validator individually:
 *   index.html
 *   lessons.html
 *   timetable.html
 *   location.html

 Some minor errors were found.
-Such as closing} and too many spaces between code.
+Such as closing } and too many spaces between code.
 This has been corrected and passed through the W3C CSS validator again.
-The page passed without errors or warnings.
+The pages passed without errors or warnings.

 #### W3C CSS Validator

-The following pages were passed through the W3C CSS validator:
+The following page were passed through the W3C CSS validator:

 *   style.css

 Some minor errors were found.
-Such as closing} and too many spaces between code.
+Such as closing } and too many spaces between code.
 This has been corrected and passed through the W3C CSS validator again.
 The page passed without errors or warnings.

 User Stories